What happens to the B737-700 aircraft in the easyJet fleet?

 Explain parasite drag:

-Parasite drag is independent of lift generation and is subdivided into: Skin friction drag, Form (pressure) drag and interference drag.
-Parasite drag varies directly IAS.
-Factors affecting parasite drag are: IAS, configuration and airframe contamination.
+Parasite drag in independent of lift generation and is subdivided into: Skin friction drag, Form (pressure) drag, Interference drag.
+Parasite drag varies directly with the square of the IAS.
+Factors affecting parasite drag are: IAS, Configuration and Airframe contamination.
+Parasite drag varies directly in proportion to the frontal area presented to the airflow (flaps, gear etc..).
+Contamination by ice, snow, mud or slush will increase the parasite drag coefficient.

 Explain induced drag:

-Why do modern jet aircraft have such large all moving horizontal tailplanes (5)?
+Why do modern jet aircraft have such large all moving horizontal tailplanes?

-To minimize the drag, since the aerofoil is more streamlined
+- To minimise the drag, since the aerofoil is more streamlined

-To cope with large trim changes as a result of configuration changes
+- To cope with large trim changes as a result of position changes to the wing leading and trailing edge high lift devices.

 Why are swept wings used?